aaron-human/fluffy-tribble/doc/physics.md

 ![linear energy solving part 1](./img/linear_energy_solve_part1.png)

-Each squared term on the right can be expanded, and then cancel with a term on the right:
+Each squared term on the right can be expanded, and then cancel with a term on the left:

 ![linear energy solving part 2](./img/linear_energy_solve_part2.png)